Memphis Mafia: Bodyguards, road managers and other employees

-Each man had specific duties.
-Joe Esposito served as Elvis' chief road manager and personal aide for 17 years.
-Marty Lacker, another aide, also served as Elvis' chief personal aide for several years.
+Jerry Schilling gave advice about what other groups were using for audio equipment etc., and Billy Smith was a "Jack of All Trades".

 Esposito and Lacker were Presley's best men at his wedding.
-Sonny West was responsible for security at Presley concerts.
-Red West was one of Presley's earliest friends from their school days, his first bodyguard which he would remain until the last year of Presley's life, and in 1954 had acted as a driver for Elvis, Scotty Moore, and Bill Black when they first toured the American South performing as the "Blue Moon Boys."
+Red West was one of Presley's earliest friends from their school days, his first bodyguard, and in 1954 had acted as a driver for Presley, Scotty Moore, and Bill Black when they first toured the American South performing as the "Blue Moon Boys."
 Priscilla Presley said these employees were paid an average of $250 per week during the 1960s, which rose to $425 per week in the 1970s, however one pay stub does exist that showed a weekly pay of only $35 for the '63-65 era.
 Each Christmas all Presley employees received bonus checks.
 Some members of this inner circle became close friends who served as replacements for the normal everyday friendships Presley's fame would not allow.
-Marty Lacker and Elvis' cousin, Billy Smith, were probably the closest true friends of Elvis according to some in the group.
 Known for his generosity (attributed by Presley himself to an impoverished childhood), he bought some of these employees homes as wedding gifts and frequently bought new Cadillac automobiles for employees, relatives and friends.

 Unhealthy influence over Elvis

 "Presence of the Entourage"

 Elvis' father Vernon increasingly distrusted and disliked many members of the Memphis Mafia as Elvis' financial condition deteriorated in 1972.
 Presley's rapid financial deterioration was partly a result of his divorce from Priscilla, which was finalized on October 9, 1973, as well as Colonel Tom Parker's exorbitant percentage of Presley's earnings.

 The most publicized fallout came when Vernon Presley fired Elvis' longtime friends Red West and Sonny West on July 13, 1976.

 Elvis' expenses were increasing at an alarming rate, and there were complaints and threats of lawsuits about the manner in which the Wests interacted with fans.
-After being in Elvis' employment for two decades, both Red and Sonny were only paid a few weeks' severance pay.
+After being in Elvis' employment, both Red and Sonny were paid a few weeks' severance pay.
 Their requests to speak directly to Elvis about their employment termination and the nominal severance pay were not granted.
 Red West, Sonny West, and Elvis himself felt betrayed, and all parties were reportedly upset over the firings.
+The Wests and Dave Hebler (who was the third bodyguard also fired at that time) publicly asked for $1 million dollars for whoever who would agree to publish their tell-all book.